Indiscriminate covers of infinite translation surfaces are innocent, not devious

-To see the space is totally disconnected, suppose $h_1, h_2 \in \Hom\big(\pi_1(S,s_0),G\big)$ have distinct images in $\Covt_G(S,\alpha)$.
+To see the space is totally disconnected, suppose $h_1, h_2 \in \Hom\big(\pi_1(S,s_0),G\big)$ have distinct images in $\Covt_G(S)$.
 Then for any permutation $p\in \Pi_d$, there is an element $\gamma_{p} \in \pi_1(S,s_0)$ so that $h_1(\gamma_{p}) \neq p \cdot h_2(\gamma_{p}) \cdot p^{-1}$.
 For each permutation $q \in \Pi_d$, consider the following sets $U_q \subset \Hom\big(\pi_1(S,s_0),G\big)$:

 The set $U_q$ is clopen because it is a finite union of cylinder sets.
 (To see this, we write each $\gamma_p$ as a product of generators.
-Then there are finitely many values $h$ can take on the generators used so that each $h(\gamma_p)$ equals $q^{-1} h_1(\gamma_p) q$.)
+Then there are finitely many values $h$ can take on the generators used so that each $h(\gamma_p)$ equals $q^{-1} h_1(\gamma_p) q$, i.e., so that $h \in U_q$.)
 Also observe $h_1 \in U_e$, where $e \in \Pi_d$ is the identity element, and $h_2 \not \in U_q$ for any $q$ from the remarks above.
 Thus the two complimentary sets

 are both clopen while $h_1 \in U$ and $h_2 \in V$.
 Finally, we observe they are invariant under conjugation since